countable-web/ops/developers/CODING_STANDARDS.md

   - Find the best abstraction. ie) Functional Programming for dealing with collections (advanced primitives).
 Inheritance for dealing with the relationships of real world objects.

-  If your writing classes - following the SOLID principle helps you achieve this => https://www.freecodecamp.org/news/solid-principles-for-better-software-design/#:~:text=The%20SOLID%20acronym%20stands%20for,Interface%20Segregation%20Principle%20(ISP)
+  If you're writing classes - following the SOLID principle helps you achieve this => https://www.freecodecamp.org/news/solid-principles-for-better-software-design/#:~:text=The%20SOLID%20acronym%20stands%20for,Interface%20Segregation%20Principle%20(ISP)

   If you're writing functions - some of the functional programming fundamentals help you achieve this => https://www.freecodecamp.org/news/functional-programming-in-javascript/